shivam-raval96/idyll-js/blog-export.md

 m_{opt} = (4+4) * N
 $$

-> Some librarie store grads in fp32 which would require an additional $m_{params\_fp32} = 4 * N$ memory.
+> Some libraries store grads in fp32 which would require an additional $m_{params\_fp32} = 4 * N$ memory.
 This is done for example in nanotron, because `bf16` is lossy for smaller values and we always prioritize stability.
 See https://github.com/microsoft/DeepSpeed/issues/1773 for more information.
 >

 Interestingly, mixed precision itself doesn’t save overall memory as it just distributes the memory differently across the three components, and in fact adds another 4 bytes over full precision training if we accumulate gradients in FP32.
 It’s still advantageous as having the model which does the forward/backward in half precision it allows us to (1) use optimized lower precision operations on the GPU which are faster and (2) reduces the activation memory requirements during the forward pass.